ridoansaleh/random_users/src/qna/answers.md

 6. What are your preferred ways of testing your web application?

 > Answer:
-> I prefer unit testing for common components & utility functions and E2E testing for features
+> I prefer unit testing for common components & utility functions and E2E testing for features.

 7. Which web server do you use?
 Why?
 Explain pros and cons of your choice.